google/error-prone/docs/bugpattern/NullTernary.md

-If a conditional expression evalutes to `null`, unboxing it will result in a `NullPointerException`.
+If a conditional expression evaluates to `null`, unboxing it will result in a `NullPointerException`.

 For example: